 Pray.
 You have already mentioned that you were praying for your friend.
 You can also get missionary prayer letters, and pray for the things these friends ask for.
 Missionaries from your church would love it if they knew you were praying for them!
 Also, sometimes missionaries write on blogs.
 One of my favorites is written by my friends Dave and Stacey Hare.
 They write very honestly about life in Cameroon as Bible Translators.
 Dave and Stacey also have four kids–all about your age, Ava!!!

 But don’t just pray for others, Ava.
 You can pray for yourself, as well.
 James writes that “If any of you lacks wisdom, let him ask of God who gives to all men generously and without reproach.”
 (James 1:5) You can ask God for wisdom, and He promises that He will give it.
-You can pray both for today, but also about a future place of ministry, future coworkers, a future family–anything!
+You can pray both for today and also about a future place of ministry, future coworkers, a future family–anything!

 Talk.
 The next piece of advice I would give you is to talk to people.
 That is really hard sometimes, right?
 I have an easy time speaking to 100 people at one time, but one person I don’t know is much harder!
 But, that is what we are called to do.